 When I was twenty-two years old, I wrote my very first romance novel.
 All I dreamed of being was a writer.
 Ten years later, I wrote another book.
 Then another.
 And then a few more.
 Each one filled with unique characters.
 Each one sitting in a file on my laptop collecting cyber-dust.

 Fear of Success Is Harder to Deal With Than Fear of Failure

 Self-sabotage is the number one reason people fail.
 It’s easy to fail.
 Okay, maybe not for some.
 But honestly growing up we are constantly told as kids when we do something wrong.
-So failing just becomes a normal part of achievement.
+So failing just becomes a normal part of the achievement.
 Fear is the enemy.
 That’s why today, I decided to ‘out’ myself and share my fears with you.

 Putting Yourself on Display Even Successfully Can Render You Paralyzed with Fear.